2023 WorldViz Budgeting Guidelines for Scientific VR Labs

 VR Application Development - Graphics

-Purchasing art assets Assets can be purchased from Sketchfab, Turbosquid, Unity Store, 3D Warehouse and more.
+Assets can be purchased from Sketchfab, Turbosquid, Unity Store, 3D Warehouse and more.
 Many purchased assets require a clean up.
-Price range from $10 ~ $1,000
+Prices range from $10 ~ $1,000.

-Developing art assets In house or hiring 3D artists for custom graphic development for conversion of CAD models to VR ready assets, Photogrammetry or traditional modeling by hand
+In house or hiring 3D artists for custom graphic development for conversion of CAD models to VR ready assets, Photogrammetry or traditional modeling by hand.

 VR Application Development - Programming